FieryEagle/fieryeagle.org/README.md

-**Welcome to Fiery's little corner of the internet, built using Hugo and Papermod, and hosted using Caddy**
+**Welcome to Fiery's little corner of the internet, built using Hugo and Papermod, and hosted using Caddy on my home server**